ACCEPTING CASES NATIONWIDE

 • Future Medical Expenses: Projected costs for ongoing or future care, including surgeries, rehabilitation, long-term care, and medications.

-• Future Lost Earnings: Compensation for reduced earning potential due to lasting effects of the condition.
+• Future Lost Earnings: Compensation for reduced earning potential due to the lasting effects of the condition.

 • Loss of Earning Capacity: Damages for diminished future earning potential as a result of the condition.